 - These problems will only continue to grow due to the very high and increasing demand for Fique fibers, without serious solutions available, until now as developed by EcoFique.

 The demand for Fique fibers is more than 2 x times the present capacity available.

-The government and various Fique organizations behind this already have plans in place to increase the areal for Fique and are already implementing more areal for Fique Cultivation to increase the capacity with another 20.000 hectares in several departments which is still by far not enough to cover the present demand for Fique fibers.
+The government and various Fique organizations behind this already have plans in place to increase the areas for Fique cultivation and are already implementing more areas for Fique Cultivation to increase the capacity with another 20,000 hectares which is still not adequate to cover the present demand for Fique fibers .

-- The Fique fibers, juice and bagasse (or pulp) contain many important elementary components and minerals needed for plant growth apart from its natural anti-fungal characteristics which are used by EcoFique.
+- The Fique fibers, juice and bagasse (or pulp) contain many important elementary components and minerals needed for plant growth separately from its natural anti-fungal characteristics which are used by EcoFique.

-- And – last but not least – opportunities for improvements to the global food supply chain by producing 100% organic fertilizers, fungicides and nematicides.
+- And opportunities for improvements to the global food supply chain by producing 100% organic fertilizers, fungicides and nematicides.

 The facts and numbers after processing

-- The remaining 94% of the residue from the Fique is split into juice (roughly 65%) and bagasse (roughly 35%).
+- The remaining 94% or the residue from the Fique is split into juice (roughly 65%) and bagasse (roughly 35%).

 From juice to natural Organic fertilizer

-- The Fique juice is the raw material for our natural Organic Fertilizer.
+- The Fique juice is the base raw material for our natural Organic Fertilizer.

-- Fungicide, Nematicide and for the near future our Research & Development staff are developing an Organic Pesticide.
+- Fungicide, Nematicide and in the near future our R&D staff are developing an Organic Pesticide..

 From bagasse to liquid spray and powder

-- We filter the bagasse (Cellulose & Solids) into a fine sprayable dried powder to make fungicides and nematicides.
+- We filter the bagasse (cellulose & solids) into a fine sprayable powder to make proprietary fungicides and nematicides.

-- The Fique plant’s characteristic and specific elements are now transformed into 100% organic fertilizers, fungicides and nematicides!
+- The Fique plant’s characteristics and specific elements are now transformed into 100% organic fertilizers, fungicides and nematicides.